sberbank-ai-lab/LightAutoML/README.md

 ```
 *******
 # Docs generation
-To generate documentation for LAMA framework, you can use command below (it uses virtual env created on installation step from sources):
+To generate documentation for LightAutoML framework, you can use command below (it uses virtual env created on installation step from sources):
 ```bash
 bash build_docs.sh
 ```